loopkitai/unity-sdk/README.md

 2. **Create a GameObject**: In your scene, create a new empty GameObject (right-click in Hierarchy → Create Empty)
 3. **Add LoopKitManager Component**: With the GameObject selected, click "Add Component" and search for "LoopKitManager"
 4. **Paste Your API Key**: In the LoopKitManager component, paste your API key from your LoopKit dashboard
-5. **Done!** LoopKit will automatically initialize and start tracking
+5. **Initialize**: LoopKit will initialize, but tracking remains OFF until enabled after user consent
+6. **Enable after consent**: When the player accepts, call `LoopKitAPI.EnableTracking()` (and optionally `LoopKitAPI.EnableCameraSnapshots()` if separately consented)

-### What You Get Automatically
+### What You Get Automatically (when tracking is enabled)

-Just by adding the LoopKitManager component, you automatically get these metrics tracked:
+Once tracking is enabled, you automatically get these metrics tracked:

 #### **Lifecycle Events**